Dare Ogunbowale

-Oluwadare "Dare" Ogunbowale (born May 4, 1994) is an American football running back for the Houston Texans of the National Football League (NFL).
-He played college football at Wisconsin.
-Ogunbowale signed initially with the Houston Texans as an undrafted free agent in 2017, going on to join the practice squads of the Tampa Bay Buccaneers and Washington Redskins, then returning to Tampa Bay to play for two seasons.
+Oluwadare Ogunbowale (born May 4, 1994) is an American professional football running back for the Houston Texans of the National Football League (NFL).
+He played college football for the Wisconsin Badgers, beginning his career as a walk-on.
+Ogunbowale signed with the Houston Texans as an undrafted free agent in 2017.

 College career

 Ogunbowale walked onto the Wisconsin football team as a cornerback.
 He eventually switched to running back and racked up over 2,000 total yards and 15 total touchdowns.
 He was voted team captain his senior year.
+Following a game against Nebraska in 2014, Ogunbowale was featured in Sports Illustrated due to an error; the magazine editors mistook a photo of Ogunbowale for teammate Melvin Gordon.